Charles Chetwynd-Talbot, 22nd Earl of Shrewsbury: Career

-SpectrumX
+Breaches of parliamentary standards

 In April 2022, the House of Lords Commissioners for Standards began an investigation into an allegation that Shrewsbury had failed to comply with rules preventing peers from profiting financially from their membership of the Lords.
 He was largely exonerated in May, when the Commissioners concluded that he was guilty of a minor breach of the peers' Code of Conduct and ordered him to write a letter of apology.

 In August 2022, the House of Lords Commissioners for Standards launched a second investigation into Shrewsbury's dealings with SpectrumX, a healthcare firm that had paid him £3,000 a month between the summer of 2020 and January 2022, after leaked documents revealed that he had boasted of "very considerable" potential to open doors for SpectrumX, through what he described as his "high-level contacts".

 In September 2022, the Office of the Registrar of Consultant Lobbyists concluded that Shrewsbury had failed to register his company, Talbot Consulting Ltd, before contacting Lady Barran, a junior minister at the Department for Culture Media and Sport, and Alex Burghart, a junior education minister, regarding SpectrumX.
 The registrar found that Shrewsbury had contravened the Transparency of Lobbying, Non-Party Campaigning and Trade Union Administration Act 2014.
 In October 2022, it was revealed that Shrewsbury had failed to register that he was being paid by SpectrumX.
 This contradicted his earlier claims that he had reported his financial interest when promoting a SpectrumX product in 2021.

 On 16 December 2022, the House of Lords Conduct Committee recommended that he be suspended from the House of Lords for nine months after being paid £57,000 over two years to lobby ministers and officials, which was described as "extremely serious" misconduct that damaged the reputation of the House of Lords.

+In January 2026, Shrewsbury was suspended from the House of Lords for two weeks for making false travel expenses claims and using a House of Lords rail season ticket for non-parliamentary business.